19 releases (7 breaking)

 cargo make test

-# Test with specific features
+# Test with stateless features

-cargo make test_stateless # For stateless feature
+cargo make test_stateless

 Advanced: Custom Circuit Compilation

-The rln
+The rln (https://github.com/rate-limiting-nullifier/circom-rln) repository,

-(https://github.com/rate-limiting-nullifier/circom-rln) repository, which contains the RLN circuit implementation is using for pre-compiled RLN circuit for zerokit RLN.
+which contains the RLN circuit implementation is using for pre-compiled RLN circuit for zerokit RLN.

 If you want to compile your own RLN circuit, you can follow the instructions below.

-This script actually generates not only the zkey and verification key files for the RLN circuit, but also the execution wasm file used for witness calculation.
+This script actually generates not only the zkey file for the RLN circuit,

-However, the wasm file is not needed for the rln
+However, the wasm file is not needed for the rln module,

-module, because current implementation uses the iden3 graph file for witness calculation.
+because current implementation uses the iden3 graph file for witness calculation.

-This graph file is generated by the circom-witnesscalc
+This graph file is generated by the circom-witnesscalc tool in step 2.

-To customize the circuit parameters, modify circom-rln/circuits/rln.circom
+To customize the circuit parameters, modify circom-rln/circuits/rln.circom:

 pragma circom 2.1.0;